SMU’s Dance Resident Brings Art and Love to the Stage

-The following interview with Jean-Paul Comelin, SMU's current Distinguished Visiting Artist in Residence in Dance, was published in the March 31, 2011, edition of Art & Seek.
+An interview with SMU's Distinguished Visiting Artist in Residence in Dance, Jean-Paul Comelin.

 Guest blogger Danielle Marie Georgiou is the Artistic Director and Choreographer of DGDG: Danielle Georgiou Dance Group.
 She also serves as the Assistant Director of the UT Arlington’s Dance Ensemble.

 I recently had the pleasure of sitting in on a rehearsal with Southern Methodist University’s current Distinguished Visiting Artist in Residence in Dance, Jean-Paul Comelin.
 The French-born choreographer, director and teacher has worked with Balanchine, Nureyev and almost all the great names in dance of the 20th century.